 The flowers grow in short, dense spikes or whorls near leaf tips.
 Long, narrow green sepals taper to acute tips upon the back ends of the corollas.
 There are leaf-like bracts a short distance behind the sepals.

-The corolla is tubular and slightly down-curving, 12 mm to 22 mm long, with petal lobes that flare slightly at the mouth.
-The tube may contract or widen just before the mouth.
+The corolla is tubular and slightly down-curving, 12 mm to 22 mm long, with four, short, ragged-edged petal lobes that flare at the mouth.
+The tube may either contract or widen just before the mouth.

 The brown to black anthers converging in the photo as if in homage around the style below the stigma do not reach the corolla mouth.